Who's That Girl (soundtrack): Critical reception

 The soundtrack album was not well received by music critics, some of whom went on comment that the title track is the record's highlight.
+MusicHound's rock guide called it an "embarrassment" to an "ambitious artist".
 Jim Farber from Entertainment Weekly gave a negative review, though Noah Robischon from the same magazine complimented the title track, saying that Madonna had "pushed synergy over the borderline."
 Bill Lamb from About.com said that the songs were not among Madonna's best music.
 Taraborrelli commented that "the soundtrack was once again the reminder of Madonna's power and status as one of the most important singers of the 80s, because it was only her songs which gained prominence, albeit not being her best, though 'The Look of Love' is an exotic ballad."
 Author Mary Cross, in her biography Madonna: A Biography said that "the soundtrack slips up because of the film."
 Allen Metz and Carol Benson, authors of The Madonna Companion: Two Decades of Commentary, said that "Who's That Girl has done what it was released for, put money in Warner's pockets, but [adds] nothing in Madonna's catalogue".
 Stephen Thomas Erlewine noted in his review for Allmusic that "In the strictest sense [the record] isn't a Madonna album — it's a soundtrack album", adding that it features "competent but uninspiring dance-pop by [various artists]".
 David Denby from New York magazine commented that "there's nothing absolutely wrong with the soundtrack.
 But it's just that it has the misfortune of being associated with such an unfortunate movie, that the album actually does not hold up to you well."
 He added that "The Look of Love" was a hidden gem in Madonna's catalogue.
 Don Shewey from Rolling Stone commented that "although essentially a Madonna album, the soundtrack does not boast a truly memorable song, rather there is the inclusion of the failed Warner artist songs, like the Coati Mundi song 'El Coco Loco' and Duncan Faure's uncannily Beatles-esque '24 Hours'.
 For most buyers though this album is the new Madonna album."